wrmilling/k3s-gitops/flux-system-extra/README.md

 * [discord-alerts/alert.yaml](discord-alerts/alert.yaml) - Defines the alerts that are valid for discord
 * [discord-alerts/provider.yaml](discord-alerts/provider.yaml) - Defines where the alerts go and via what path
-* [discord-alerts/discord-webhook-url.template](discord-alerts/discord-webhook-url.template) - Template used to create the discord webhook secret via [seal-secrets.sh](/setup/seal-secrets.sh)
-* [discord-alerts/discord-webhook-url.yaml](discord-alerts/discord-webhook-url.yaml) - My encrypted secret for the discord webhook
+* [discord-alerts/discord-webhook-url.sops.yaml](discord-alerts/discord-webhook-url.sops.yaml) - My encrypted secret for the discord webhook

 ## github-alerts